Urmi2022/Bangladesh-Railway-Management-System/README.md

 Maintenance Management: The system tracks the maintenance schedules of trains and infrastructure, ensuring safety and compliance with regulations.

-Inventory Management: RMS manages the inventory of spare parts, ensuring that necessary components are available for maintenance and repairs.
+Inventory Management Management: RMS manages the inventory of spare parts, ensuring that necessary components are available for maintenance and repairs.

 Reporting and Analytics: It provides analytical tools to generate reports on performance metrics, passenger trends, and operational efficiency.